TRAFFIC Logo

 Using the 1998 Southern Africa succulent trade report as a comprehensive baseline, TRAFFIC will analyse trade information and interview stakeholders, which will inform a comprehensive understanding of the trade in Southern African succulents.
 Findings from this study will inform the design and production of training materials, delivered as a specialised curriculum for junior Environmental Management Inspectors (EMIs).

-Innovative tools and technology will be developed and tested to improve and facilitate identification and intervention of illegally traded succulent flora.
+Innovative tools and technology will be developed and tested to improve and facilitate the identification and intervention of illegally traded succulent flora.
 Kew will develop a provenance testing tool for succulent plants based on the analysis of stable isotopes and trace elements within plant tissues to determine the geographic origin of these organisms.

 Donors and Partners